goopyplastic/tslot-tantillus/README.md

      - ZlowerbracketfixedMETRIC_fixed.stl - Cable Z bracket modd'ed for M5 mounting (Use M5 16mm and M5 nuts)
      - ZupperbracketfixedMETRIC_fixed.stl - Cable Z bracket modd'ed for M5 mounting (Use M5 16mm and M5 nuts)

+BEEFY Z Option:

+- Is a more rigid Z axis mounting that has some other advantages such as being able to slide the upper and lower mount around and clamping bar end holders.
+- BEEFY Z Printed parts
+     - Zlowerbracket_BEEFY.stl - Cable Z bracket modd'ed for M5 mounting (Mounts directly into 2060 T-Slot)
+     - Zupperbracket_BEEFY.stl - Cable Z bracket modd'ed for M5 mounting (Mounts directly into 2060 T-Slot)
+- Misumi 2060 T-Slot Lengths:
+     - 1x HFS5-2060-295 (Vertical 295mm [40mm short of main uprights)
+- Misumi 90 degree brackets:
+     - 4x HBLFSN5
 I'm often in #reprap as goopyplastic if you have questions!